 Stormwater Resource Plan Approach

 The San Mateo County SRP takes a watershed-based approach to prioritizing stormwater management projects.
 The screening and prioritization process is based primarily on critical watershed characteristics and processes, including land use, soil hydrology, land slope, and other relevant landscape features.
 Opportunities to manage stormwater are prioritized through consideration of overall community benefits and the potential to co-locate stormwater capture projects with other currently planned and future capital improvement projects.
 Because ideal conditions for a suitable stormwater management project vary by type and size of project, projects were screened and prioritized into three overall categories: regional stormwater capture projects, green streets, and onsite stormwater management.
 Regional projects capture runoff from large drainage areas and typically require larger parcels for siting infrastructure, green streets capture runoff from smaller drainages along roadway segments, and onsite stormwater management projects only capture and manage the runoff from a particular parcel or site.
 Twenty-two project concepts (see Appendix C) covering each of the three categories were developed in conjunction with the SRP to support potential grant applications by C/CAG’s member agencies.
 In December 2017, the State Water Board awarded $1.2 million in Prop 1 stormwater grant funds to four of the 22 concepts, including green street and parking lot projects in the Cities of San Mateo (plus an additional green street project concept created separately) and Redwood City.
-Also leveraging efforts from the SRP, the City of South San Francisco and Town of Atherton are proposing two regional stormwater capture projects at Orange Memorial Park and Holbrook-Palmer Park, respectively.
+Also leveraging efforts from the SRP, two regional-scale multi-benefit stormwater capture projects were advanced in the City of South San Francisco and Town of Atherton.
+Unfortunately, the project proposed in Atherton is not moving forward at this time due to challenges with finding a suitable location for the subsurface system that was supported by all stakeholders.
+The project at Orange Memorial Park, however, is moving forward with construction in 2021.
 Both agencies have coordinated with Caltrans to receive project funding through cooperative implementation agreements.

 The SRP is a collaborative model for addressing the opportunities and challenges in stormwater management in San Mateo County.
 The SRP includes GIS (geographic information system) data layers and locally planned projects from C/CAG’s member agencies.
 C/CAG’s member agencies also provided important guidance and feedback while the plan was under development.
 As part of the public engagement component of the SRP, C/CAG held three public workshops in January 2017 to solicit public and stakeholder feedback on the SRP.
 Public workshop presentation slides can be downloaded here.
 Comments and responses are detailed in Appendix F.